Interpretation & Debate

 During the twentieth century, the Supreme Court finally started taking the First Amendment seriously.
 Today, individual freedom is generally protected unless the government can make a strong case that it has a real need to suppress speech or expressive conduct, and that its regulations are tailored to that need.
 The legal doctrines have become quite complex, and there is room for disagreement about many of the Court’s specific decisions.
 Taken as a whole, however, this body of case law shows what the Court can do when it appreciates the value of an individual right enshrined in the Constitution.

-The Second Amendment also raises issues about which reasonable people can disagree.
-But if the Supreme Court takes this provision of the Constitution as seriously as it now takes the First Amendment, which it should do, there will be some easy issues as well.
+The Second Amendment also raises some issues about which reasonable people can disagree.
+But as with the First Amendment, there are some easy issues as well.

-In most American states, including many with large urban population centers, responsible adults have easy access to ordinary firearms, and they are permitted to carry them in public.
-Experience has shown that these policies do not lead to increased levels of violence.
+In most American states, including many with large urban population centers, responsible adults have long had easy access to firearms, and been free to carry them in public.
+Experience has shown that these policies do not lead to increased levels of criminal violence.
 Criminals pay no more attention to gun control regulations than they do to laws against murder, rape, and robbery.
-Armed citizens, however, prevent countless crimes and have saved many lives.
+Armed citizens, however, frequently put a stop to crimes, and they have a deterrent effect that protects countless others besides themselves.
 What’s more, the most vulnerable people—including women, the elderly, and those who live in high crime neighborhoods—are among the greatest beneficiaries of the Second Amendment.
-If the courts require the remaining jurisdictions to stop infringing on the constitutional right to keep and bear arms, their citizens will be more free and probably safer as well.

 Matters of Debate